 Generalized Anxiety Disorder

-Generalized Anxiety Disorder describes one who suffers from persistant or excessive worry that stops you from focusing.
-The disorder involves ongoing worrying and tension, causing feelings of restlessness, feeling ‘on edge’, difficulty sleeping and having problems sleeping.
+Generalized Anxiety Disorder describes one who suffers from persistent or excessive worry that stops you from focusing.
+The disorder involves ongoing worrying and tension, causing feelings of restlessness, feeling ‘on edge’, difficulty sleeping, and having problems sleeping.
 There may be external factors causing this such as problems at work, health issues or even worrying about the day ahead.
 There are coping strategies available to help you.

 Obsessive Compulsive Disorder (OCD)

 Typically known as OCD, Obsessive Compulsive Disorder involves feeling obsessed or being obsessive with a compulsion to perform or complete something.
-They are obsessive thoughts which prove difficult to go away.
-Some examples include regular cleaning, performing chores or “rituals” that provide a temporary source of comfort or relief when its complete.
+They are obsessive thoughts that prove difficult to go away.
+Some examples include regular cleaning, performing chores, or “rituals” that provide a temporary source of comfort or relief when it’s complete.
 Not performing these chores or rituals increases anxiety.